-I loved the spiral gumball machines when I was a kid, but Amazon doesn’t have any that have been rated more than a few times.
+I loved the spiral gumball machines when I was a kid.
 I’d suggest looking on other sites before going with the Amazon spiral one.

-These are often called bulk machines and can be used for trail mix or nuts.
+Often called bulk machines, these can also be used for trail mix or nuts.

 How much are vending machines for healthy food?

 An organic or vegan vending machine business should expect to spend on the higher end.
 The food will be more costly, and the machines will be refrigerated.
 The vending machine cost online is between $5,000 and $10,000 for this type of machine.

 Healthy items will normally need refrigerated machines, and you’ll normally have higher costs and prices for inventory.

 How can I buy an ice vending machine?